Emmyn5600/Tic_tac_toe_game/README.md

 ## Acknowledgments

 - Thanks to Microverse and their supportive community.
-- Thanks to everyone commiting in this project.
+- Thanks to everyone committing to this project.

 ## 📝 License